 If public transportation is not an option in your community, how will you get to work?
 This is another question to consider before you move.

 If you are interested in furthering your education, explore local colleges and universities and see whether they offer programs of interest.
 If you have children, you will need to find out the proximity of schools and childcare centres.
-If in-person study is not an option in your chosen community, determine whether online programs could meet your professional and academic needs.
+However, if in-person study is not an option in your community, determine whether online programs could meet your professional and academic needs.